mdabagia/mdabagia.github.io/index.markdown

 * * *

 I am a first-year PhD student in the [Algorithms, Combinatorics, & Optimization (ACO)](https://aco.gatech.edu/) program at Georgia Tech.
+I did my undergrad in Electrical & Computer Engineering, also at Georgia Tech.

 As our understanding of computation deepens, the remarkable connection between computation and the physical world is emerging.
 Questions like "Can quantum mechanics be (efficiently) simulated on a classic computer?" are not purely academic, but have far-reaching implications, from the security of RSA encryption to the [simulation hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis).
 For now, I am fascinated by the study of intelligence, both biological and artificial.
 My research on this topic focuses on a few questions:
 *   What theoretical models of the brain at the level of neurons can we construct?
 *   Can these models replicate the brain's greatest trick, its ability to learn, and especially to learn to reason abstractly?
 *   What can we prove?
 *   From this theoretical foundation, can we derive efficient and generalizable machine learning systems?

+Outside of research I love music, which is doubtlessly thanks to twelve years of training in piano performance and composition at the [Suzuki Music Institute of Dallas](https://www.suzukimusicdallas.org/) where I studied under Dr. Bret Serrin.
+I also enjoy cooking, reading (fiction & world history in particular), and the great outdoors.

 ## Papers